Pérotin: Notre Dame School

 Eugène Viollet-le-Duc's reconstruction of the medieval choir of Notre Dame de Paris (1856) (Note: The illustration from Dictionnaire raisonné de l’architecture française du XIe au XVIe siècle is based on written descriptions from 1532 and 1612.)

 The reign of Louis VII (1137–1180) witnessed a period of cultural innovation, in which appeared the Notre Dame school of musical composition, and the contributions of Léonin, who prepared two-part choral settings (organa) for all the major liturgical festivals.
 This period in musical history has been described as a paradigm shift of lasting consequence in musical notation and rhythmic composition, with the development of the organum, clausula, conductus and motet.
-The innovative nature of the Notre Dame style stands in contrast to its predecessor, that of the Abbey of St Martial, Limoges, replacing the monodic (monophonic) Gregorian chant with polyphony (more than one voice singing at a time).
+The innovative nature of the Notre Dame style stands in contrast to its predecessor, that of the Abbey of St Martial, Limoges, replacing the monophonic Gregorian chant with polyphony (more than one voice singing at a time).
 This was the beginning of polyphonic European church music.
 Organum at its roots involves simple doubling (organum duplum or organum purum) of a chant at intervals of a fourth or fifth, above or below.
 This school also marked a transition from music that was essentially performance to a less ephemeral entity that was committed to parchment, preserved and transmitted to history.
 It is also the beginning of the idea of composers and compositions, the introduction of more than two voices and the treatment of vernacular texts.
 For the first time, rhythm became as important as pitch, to the extent that the music of this era came to be known as musica mensurabilis (music that can be measured).
 These developments and the notation that evolved laid the foundations of musical practice for centuries.
 The surviving manuscripts from the thirteenth century together with the contemporaneous treatises on musical theory constitute the musical era of ars antiqua.
 The Notre Dame repertory spread throughout Europe.
 In Paris polyphony was being performed in the late 1190s but later sources imply that some of the compositions date back as far as the 1160s.
 Although often linked to the construction of the cathedral itself, construction commenced in 1163 and the altar consecrated in 1182.
 However, there was evidence of musical creativity there from the early twelfth century.